wictorwilen/Microsoft-teams-docs/teams/botsinchannels.md

     text = text.trim();
 }
 ```
->**Note:** You can also use the Teams extension function `getTextWithoutMentions()`, which strips out all mentions, including the bot.
+>**Note:** You can also use the Teams extension function `getTextWithoutMentions`, which strips out all mentions, including the bot.

 ### Constructing mentions

-Your bot can @mention other users in messages posted into channels.
+Your bot can mention other users in messages posted into channels.
 To do this, your message must do the following:

 * Include `<at>@username</at>` in the message text
 * Include the `mention` object inside the entities collection

-The Teams extensions for the Bot Builder SDK provide functionality to easily accomodate this.
+The [Teams extensions for the Bot Builder SDK](https://msdn.microsoft.com/en-us/microsoft-teams/code#microsoft-teams-extensions-for-the-bot-builder-sdk) provide functionality to easily accomodate this.

->**Note**: At this time, team and channel @mentions are not supported.
+>**Note**: At this time, team and channel mentions are not supported.

 #### .NET example